Thomas Merton: Writer

-In this particularly prolific period of his life, Merton is believed to have been suffering from a great deal of loneliness and stress.
-One incident indicative of this is the drive he took in the monastery's jeep, during which Merton, acting in a possibly manic state, erratically slid around the road and almost caused a head-on collision.
+In this particularly prolific period of his life, Merton is believed to have been suffering from loneliness and stress.
+One incident indicative of this is his drive with the monastery's jeep, acting in a possibly manic state, during which he almost caused a head-on collision.

-During long years at Gethsemani, Merton changed from the passionately inward-looking young monk of The Seven Storey Mountain to a more contemplative writer and poet.
+In 1953 he published a journal of monastery life titled The Sign of Jonas.
 Merton became well known for his dialogues with other faiths and his non-violent stand during the race riots and Vietnam War of the 1960s.

-By the 1960s, he had arrived at a broadly human viewpoint, one deeply concerned about the world and issues like peace, racial tolerance, and social equality.
-He had developed a personal radicalism which had political implications but was not based on ideology, rooted above all in non-violence.
+By this time, he had adopted a broadly human viewpoint, concerned about issues like peace, racial tolerance, and social equality.
+In a letter to Nicaraguan liberation theologian Ernesto Cardenal (who had entered Gethsemani but left in 1959 to study theology in Mexico), Merton wrote: "The world is full of great criminals with enormous power, and they are in a death struggle with each other.
+It is a huge gang battle, using well-meaning lawyers and policemen and clergymen as their front, controlling papers, means of communication, and enrolling everybody in their armies."
+He developed a personal radicalism which was political but not overtly sympathetic to Marxism, even though his Cistercian critic Louis Lekai identified Merton's "adherence to Marxian slogans."
+Merton was above all devoted to non-violence.
 He regarded his viewpoint as based on "simplicity" and expressed it as a Christian sensibility.
 His New Seeds of Contemplation was published in 1961.
-In a letter to Nicaraguan Catholic priest, liberation theologian and politician Ernesto Cardenal (who entered Gethsemani but left in 1959 to study theology in Mexico), Merton wrote: "The world is full of great criminals with enormous power, and they are in a death struggle with each other.
-It is a huge gang battle, using well-meaning lawyers and policemen and clergymen as their front, controlling papers, means of communication, and enrolling everybody in their armies."

 Merton finally achieved the solitude he had long desired while living in a hermitage on the monastery grounds in 1965.
 Over the years he had occasional battles with some of his abbots about not being allowed out of the monastery despite his international reputation and voluminous correspondence with many well-known figures of the day.

-At the end of 1968, the new abbot, Flavian Burns, allowed him the freedom to undertake a tour of Asia, during which he met the Dalai Lama in India on three occasions, and also the Tibetan Buddhist Dzogchen master Chatral Rinpoche, followed by a solitary retreat near Darjeeling, India.
+At the end of 1968, the new abbot, Flavian Burns, allowed him to undertake a tour of Asia, during which he met the Dalai Lama in India on three occasions, and also the Tibetan Buddhist Dzogchen master Chatral Rinpoche, followed by a solitary retreat near Darjeeling, India.
 In Darjeeling, he befriended Tsewang Yishey Pemba, a prominent member of the Tibetan community.
 Then, in what was to be his final letter, he noted, "In my contacts with these new friends, I also feel a consolation in my own faith in Christ and in his dwelling presence.
 I hope and believe he may be present in the hearts of all of us."